DataDog/integrations-extras/sym/README.md

 ## Overview

 [Sym][1] is a platform that allows you to define simple automations that turn just-in-time access policies into easy-to-operate workflows, executed in Slack.
-Define access flows in Terraform, customize and integrate with other systems in code, and then use our API or Slack App to request and approve/deny access.
+Define access flows in Terraform, customize and integrate with other systems in code, and use our API or Slack App to request and approve/deny access.

-This integration enables customers to send Sym audit logs directly to Datadog via a Sym Log Destination.
+This integration enables customers to send Sym audit logs directly to Datadog using a Sym Log Destination.

 These logs are sent in real time for every event processed by the Sym platform, such as `request` or `approve`.